tlmaloney/tlmaloney.ruhoh.com-v1/_posts/dbxml-tutorial.md

 ---

-Create a BDB XML database file from yahoo-example.xml
+Create a BDB XML database
 ----------------

 First create a folder where your database files will live.
 Execute